In this course, we will use the following definitions:

 The debugfs offers a very flexible and simple API targeted at simplifying kernel development and debugging.

-It is mounted in /sys/kernel/debug
+It is mounted in /sys/kernel/debug.

 Advantages: